Past Life Regression: What It Is and How It Works

 For many people, PLR offers a new lens to view their life through.
 It can:

-• Bring clarity to emotional patterns
+Bring clarity to emotional patterns

-• Release long-held fears or limiting beliefs
+Release or create a new perspective on long-held fears or limiting beliefs

-• Offer peace about relationships or life choices
+Offer peace about relationships or life choices

-• Provide a sense of meaning and purpose
+Provide a sense of meaning and purpose

-Is It Real or Just the Imagination?
+Is Past Life Regression Real or Just the Imagination?

 This is the question most people ask.